fez994/dentefederico/_posts/2020-4-11-Powerlifting and Machine Learning.md

 new_file.to_csv('cleandata.csv', index=False)
 ```

-Now that the data is ready, let's take a quick look at it.
+The data is now ready, let's take a quick look at it.

 ```
   Sex  BodyweightKg  TotalKg  WeightClassKg StrengthLevel